Outreach and Service Learning Coordinator

 As an Outreach and Service Learning Coordinator at Freeport High School, Dede Bennell, creates experiential learning opportunities, career exploration, internships , and supports students at risk with alternative learning opportunities.
 She is the liaison for community and school.
 Dede helps create events and programs that support real-world learning opportunities.
+Additionally, she coordinates the mentoring program and assists with students in need by reaching out for community support through charitable giving.

 Bonny Eagle High School